Hardikgoel123/Psychometric-analysis/README.md

 # repo overview / how to use

 ## if you just want to run pretrained models
-1) just work with predict.ipynb and use your own text on the variable "text"
-2) done, have fun predicting
-3) if you want, check analysis_results.ipynb - this compares the feature extractions and classifiers in their score
+just open predict.ipynb and use your own text on the variable "text" if you want, check analysis_results.ipynb - this compares the feature extractions and classifiers in their score